Real-normalized differentials and the elliptic Calogero-Moser system: The Calogero-Moser locus via real-normalized differentials

-Note that $\tau$ depends on the choice of generators $\Phi_i$ in the lattice of differentials with integer periods, but the corresponding elliptic curve $E$, and the map $z$ do not (so $\tau$ is defined up to a $PSL(2,\BZ)$ action). \begin{dfn} For $N\in\BZ$ we denote $\K_{g,N}\subset\K_g$ the locus of those curves for which the degree of the map $z:\G\to E$ is equal to $N$.
-We will see that $\K_{g,N}$ is non-empty only if $N\ge g$. \end{dfn} Since the degree depends continuously on a curve in $\K_g$, being an integer it is locally constant on $\K_g$, and thus each $\K_{g,N}$ is a union of some connected components of $\K_g$.
+We note that the isomorphism class of the elliptic curve $E$ and the map $z:C\to E$ do not depend on the choice of $\Phi_1,\Phi_2$. \begin{definition} For $N\in\ZZ$ we denote $\calK_{g,N}\subset\calK_g$ the locus of Calogero-Moser curves for which the degree of the map $z:C\to E$ is equal to $N$.
+We will see that $\calK_{g,N}$ is empty if $N<g$ as will follow from our explicit parametrization of these loci; it can also be shown that for any $N\ge g$ the locus $\calK_{g,N}$ is in fact non-empty, as can be seen by studying suitable degenerations and then perturbing --- but we will not need this result here. \end{definition} Since the degree is an integer that depends continuously on the Calogero-Moser curve, it is locally constant on $\calK_g$, and thus each $\calK_{g,N}$ is a union of some collection of connected components of $\calK_g$.
 Analytically, $N$ can be computed as

-In what follows we will always assume that the generators $\Phi_1,\Phi_2$ of the lattice of differentials with integral periods are fixed, or equivalently we consider a fixed elliptic curve $E$ with a fixed basis of cycles.
-We denote $\K_{g,N}^\tau\subset \K_{g,N}\subset\K_g\subset\M_{g,1}(2)$ the locus of curves in $\K_{g,N}$ mapping to this fixed $E$.
-By construction $\K_{g,N}^\tau$ is a union of some leaves of the small foliation.